Merrymeeting Daylilies

 Would you like the details?
 Certainly.
 Here they come.

 Many people know that something is going on.
-We theorize that quite a few drove by while the FORECLOSURE AUCTION was in full swing in our front yard last May.
+We theorize that quite a few drove by while the FORECLOSURE AUCTION was in full swing in our front yard in May of 2023.
 Yes, a foreclosure auction.
 I hope you never have to live thru something like that.
 It was bad.
 Demeaning, embarrassing, shameful.
 And a terrible surprise.
 And this is a small town, and we are on the road to the town dump.
-Lots of town people had to ease around all those parked cars.

 No doubt about what was happening.
 And it was advertised on the Internet, too.